 A higher rate taxpayer can save 49% by paying for their personal life insurance via a relevant life plan.
 For a basic rate taxpayer, the saving is around 36%.

 Like a traditional death in service policy, the sum assured with a relevant life policy is based on a multiple of remuneration.
 For a company director, the definition of remuneration is based on salary plus dividends plus bonuses, etc. The multiples vary from provider to provider and depend on the age of the director being insured; these range from 10 times remuneration to 25 times remuneration.

-Speak to Asset Management IFA Limited today on 02380 420 606 to discuss how your business could benefit from a relevant life policy and ensure your business doesn’t fall down the protection gap.
+Speak to Asset Management Financial Advisers Limited today on 02380 420 606 to discuss how your business could benefit from a relevant life policy and ensure your business doesn’t fall down the protection gap.